• Skip to primary navigation

 • Thyme - Some fresh herbs add a lovely fragrant touch to this dish and we love thyme in comforting dishes.
 You could swap it for rosemary, sage or even use a dried herb mix.

-• Flour - This is what helps to thicken up the stock and turn it in to a gravy.
+• Flour - This is what helps to thicken up the stock and turn it into a gravy.

 • Stock - We used a beef stock pot and it's important to use a really good quality one as you will really taste the difference.
 If you are making this for younger children, then use a low salt stock.